DanielNoord/ProjectInventarisGezantschappen/python/README.md

 ### write_files

-Module with functions that homogenize the process of writing files.
+Module with functions that homogenizes the process of writing files.
 For example, throughout the project writing a `json` file is done using the same functions and thus goes through the same checks.

 ### xlsx_functions